rediahmds/beginner-01-react-infosite/README.md

 ## The Tutorial I Learn from

 It was from freeCodeCamp's YouTube channel.
-The instructor is sooo good at explaining complex things so it's easy to understand.
+The instructor, Bob Ziroll is sooo good at explaining things, so it's easy to understand.

+Thank you freeCodeCamp and Bob 🙏

 Here's the tutorial: